Welcome to today's edition of the Rush 24-7 podcast.

 Don't worry about it.

-No, no, the ones in your left hand.
+No, no, the ones in your left-handed.

-One's in your left hand.
+Ones in your left hand.

 There.